FuelLabs/fuels-ts/.changeset/many-timers-tease.md

 });
 ```

-Notice how the `Predicte` constructor now accepts an _object_ with the following properties:
+Notice how the `Predicate` constructor now accepts an _object_ with the following properties:

 - `bytecode`: The bytecode of the predicate.
 - `abi`: The JSON ABI of the predicate.